Hey, ladies! Welcome! Today’s topic is how to get over an ex boyfriend and move on as quickly as possible.

 OK.
 So I’ve got one final tip for you before I wrap this up.
 This is really important.
-Even though it may not directly seem like it, it will help you move on from your ex and the breakup.
+Even though it may not directly seem like it, it will help you move on from your ex and get over the breakup.

 Please don’t try to get revenge on your ex, spread humors about him, or do anything else like that.